ominusliticus/Bayesian-BjorkenRTA/README.md

 The most important data structure for the python code is the parameters dictionary.
-This get processed an fed to the C++ code command line interface.
+This get processed and fed to the C++ code command line interface.
 It is simple to create on instance of it and pass around as necessary.
 Your default parameter dictionary should look something like this
 ```python